carla-simulator/carla/Docs/cameras_and_sensors.md

 actor collisions against something in the world.
 This sensor does not have any configurable attribute.

+!!! note
+    This sensor creates "fake" actors when it collides with something that is not an actor, this is so we can retrieve the semantic tags of the object we hit.

 This sensor produces a [`carla.CollisionEvent`](python_api.md#carlacollisioneventcarlasensordata) object for each collision registered